 Simply nail them together along with some finishing boards along the front and you’re done!
 Cushions, pillows or even a light mattress are all that is needed to call this project done!

 There aren’t a lot of detailed plans and photos, but for an outdoor DIY project this simple you really don’t need them.

 10. Sectional Outdoor Sofa by Place of My Taste

 Here is another DIY pallet sofa project but it is more detailed and intricate than the two previous examples.
 Aniko from Place of My Taste also uses an existing deck railing to avoid creating an entire sofa.

-While the focus is on reusing pallets, this DIY outdoor couch design is more ambitious with an L-shape large enough to comfortably seat 5-6 adults.
+While the focus is on reusing pallets, this DIY outdoor sofa design is more ambitious with an L-shape large enough to comfortably seat 5-6 adults.